lucashuet93/apiops-vnet-github/README.md

 When a new version of a spec is released, a decision must be made [whether the change is breaking or not](https://learn.microsoft.com/en-us/azure/api-management/api-management-versions#versions-and-revisions).
 If the change is breaking, a new folder should be created in `/apim_templates/apis` that corresponds to the next available **version**.
 For the Swagger Petstore API, a new folder named `swagger-petstore-v4` would be created.
 If the change is not breaking, a new folder should be created in `/apim_templates/apis` that corresponds to the next available **revision** for the version that the spec targets.
 For the Swagger Petstore API, if the spec referred to a revision to `v3` of the API, a new folder named `swagger-petstore-v3;rev=2` would be created.
 A subsequent revision would result in a new folder named `swagger-petstore-v3;rev=3`.

-API Ops expects each API folder to contain the following files:
+API Ops expects each API folder will contain the following files:

 - `apiInformation.json`, which contains the API configuration data
+- `specification.yaml`, which contains the Open API Spec for the API

+Each API folder may optionally contain the following files:

 - `policy.xml`, which contains the API Policy applied to all API Operations
-- `specification.yaml`, which contains the Open API Spec for the API
+- `/diagnostics`, which contains the API Diagnostic configuration data

+> **_NOTE:_** The API Ops tool may support additional API scoped resources in the future, which may allow for other folders or files within the `/apim_templates/apis` directories.
+Check the [supported artifacts](https://azure.github.io/apiops/apiops/1-supportedScenarios/#supported--2022-09-01) for an up to date list.

 The `specification.yaml` file for a new version or revision will be the spec that is released by the backend API team.
-The `apiInformation.json` and `policy.xml` files from the previous versions or revisions should be used as templates to build the `apiInformation.json` and `policy.xml` files necessary for the newly created `/apim_templates/apis` folder.
+The `apiInformation.json` file from the previous version or revision should be used as a template to build the `apiInformation.json` file necessary for the newly created `/apim_templates/apis` folder.
 Generally, a new version's `apiInformation.json` will be nearly identical to the previous version's `apiInformation.json` file, with the `apiVersion` property updated.
 Similarly, a new revision's `apiInformation.json` will be nearly identical to the previous revision's `apiInformation.json` file, with the `apiRevision`, `apiRevisionDescription`, and `isCurrent` properties updated (only one revision may be current for each version).
 Additional properties may be updated, if necessary.

+The `policy.xml` and `/diagnostics` folder are optional but found in many APIs.
+Each of the 3 Swagger Petstore versions includes a `policy.xml` file and `v3` includes a `diagnostics` folder.
+Like `apiInformation.json`, the previous revision or version should be used as a template for creation of these files in the newly created `/apim_templates/apis` folder. `policy.xml` and the `/diagnostics` folder's files will often be completely identical between versions/revisions.

 In addition to the APIM API configuration itself, the API may need to be associated with existing Products.
 API Ops Products are stored in the `/apim_templates/products` folder, where each Product has it's own directory that corresponds to its name.
 API Ops uses a few files to define Product configuration, but uses the `/apim_templates/products/{PRODUCT_NAME}/apis.json` file to set the APIs the Product should be associated with.
 Each `apis.json` file contains an array of API names that correspond to the folders in `/apim_templates/apis`.
 The name of the newly created `/apim_templates/apis` folder should be added to `apis.json` for each of the Products the new API version/revision should be associated with.